rackslab/Slurm-web/doc/installation.rst

 - *REFRESH* (Number) : Time in milliseconds between two api call, used for module refresh.

 - *MAXNODESLENGTH* (Number) : Maximum characters show for the nodes name in "Nodes" column in module Jobs.

+- *AUTOLOGIN* (Boolean) : Enable/disable automatic login on all clusters (optionnal: disabled if omitted).

 2D Draw ``conf/dashboard/2d.config.json``